3dem/relion-documents/source/Reference/STA/Programs/refine_ctf.rst

 - ``--do_even_aberrations``: instructs the program to estimate the even (i.e. symmetrical) aberrations.
 These deform the shape of the CTF.
 - ``--do_odd_aberrations``: instructs the program to estimate the odd (i.e. anti-symmetrical) aberrations.
 These rotate the phases of the observed images.
 - ``--ne``: number of Zernike bands used to fit the even aberrations.
 A greater number can quickly lead to overfitting.
 The user is advised to keep this value at 4 - this will allow for a correction to the spherical aberration term, as well as four-fold and first- and second-order two-fold astigmatism.
-- ``--ne``: number of odd Zernike bands.
+- ``--no``: number of odd Zernike bands.
 The user is advised to keep this value at 3 - this will allow for beam tilt and three-fold astigmatism.

 Program output: